Paebbels/pyVHDLParser/doc/UseCases.rst

 The Code-DOM also allows for static checks like:

-* coding style
+* Coding style
-* code statistics / complexity checks
+* Code statistics / complexity checks

 .. _usecase-transform: